vlongle/Imperfecto/README.md

 ## About

-A Python module of heavily commented implementations of algorithms and games with imperfect information such as Rock-Paper-Scissor and Poker.
+Imperfecto is a Python module of heavily commented implementations of algorithms and games with imperfect information such as Rock-Paper-Scissor and Poker.
 See [Features](#features) for a list of games and algorithms we provide.
 See [Installation](#installation) for instruction on how to install this module, and [Getting Started](#getting-started) on usage and how to customize our